ztlxltl/FamilyTreeView/README.md

 - FamilyTreeView, the main addon of this repository
 - FamilyTreeView Example Badges, registers example badges which can be activated in FamilyTreeView's configuration window
 - Children Quick View, quick view/report listing children, used as a callback example for clicking on badges
+- AbbreviatedNameDisplay Inspector Gramplet, lists the abbreviations of the names of the active person (audience=DEVELOPER)

 ## Installation
 FamilyTreeView uses GooCanvas to draw the tree.
 If you are using Gramps' Graph View, all requirements are satisfied already.
 (In contrast to Graph View, FamilyTreeView doesn't require Graphviz.)